-Information about the climbing and trekking guidebooks to the Andes which I have authored.
-Translated into French, Spanish & Polish, and with a Czech edition in preparation.
+Information about the climbing and trekking guidebooks to the Andes which John Biggar has authored.
+These have been translated into French, Spanish & Polish.
 You can purchase the English & Spanish editions on this website.

-Every year I schedule a small number of unique and interesting expeditions to the Andes and Latin America.
+Every year ANDES schedule a small number of unique and interesting expeditions to the Andes and Latin America.
 Many of these are First Ascents and other exploratory expeditions.
-I also organise shorter courses and breaks nearer to home in Europe.
-I lead the vast majority of these myself, as many as 90% most years, with one or two selected trips sub-contracted to other qualified and experienced leaders.
+The majority of these are led by John Biggar in person, with one or two selected trips being led or co-led by other qualified and experienced leaders.

-In addition to the scheduled expeditions and courses I organise, which are mainly in the Andes, I can lead treks, expeditions and straightforward ski-touring trips in many diverse parts of the world.
+In addition to the scheduled expeditions and courses that ANDES organise, we can organise instructional courses, expeditions and straightforward ski-touring trips in many diverse parts of the world.

 - Past Successes.
-Many of the mountaineering expeditions to the Andes that I organise offer those critical few extra days and low guide to client ratios necessary for success on a big mountain.
+Many of the mountaineering expeditions to the Andes that we organise offer those critical extra 2 or 3 days and low guide:client ratios necessary for success on a big mountain.

 - We're Good.
-I am highly recommended by past customers.
+We are highly recommended by past customers.
 Have a look at the Customer Satisfaction page for further details.
-Not surprisingly I have very high repeat booking rates and referral booking rates and run a lot of private itineraries.
-That's why I haven't advertised much for more than ten years.
+Not surprisingly we have very high repeat booking rates and referral booking rates and run a lot of private itineraries.
+That's why we haven't advertised much for more than ten years.

 - We're Specialists.
-I personally have MORE experience of operating mountaineering, skiing and trekking expeditions to South America than anyone else in the world.
-I now have more than twenty years experience of climbing and skiing in the Andes.
-I have climbed over 250 of the 5000m+ summits and skiied nearly 100 summits in Patagonia.
-I also have many satisfied customers.
+John Biggar personally has MORE experience of operating mountaineering, skiing and trekking expeditions to South America than anyone else in the world.
+He has more than twenty-five years of experience climbing and skiing in the Andes and has climbed over 300 of the 5000m+ summits and skiied on over 100 summits in Patagonia.

 Guidebook, Photo and Map Library Information about the extensive guidebook, photo and map library I maintain at the office in Castle Douglas.

-For further details of the services I can offer, more information on the mountains of South America, or to purchase my guidebooks please contact me at
+For further details of the services ANDES and John Biggar can offer, more information on the mountains of South America, or to purchase guidebooks please contact us at

 or by phone 01556 503929 from the UK, + 44 1556 503929 from elsewhere in the world.